 If this is the only issue you are facing, your lights should dim for less than a second and quickly return to full brightness.
 If you’re done with the flickering, schedule an appointment with A2Z Air Inc. We’ll assess the situation and see if an equipment upgrade or circuit changes can alleviate the problem.

 When should I worry about flickering lights?

 - Lights that continue to flicker.
-The normal flickering that happens when there isn’t enough power to keep up with all appliances in your home should last a fraction of a second.
-If your lights continue to flicker on and off when you start your HVAC system—or continually at any other time—you could have a problem with your wiring.
+The normal flickering that occurs when there isn’t enough power to support all appliances in your home should last a fraction of a second.
+If your lights continue to flicker on and off when you start your HVAC system—or consistently at any other time—you could have a challenge with your wiring.

 - Lights that dim drastically.
-When you experience normal dimming, the effect is enough that you notice a small, brief change.
-If the intensity of your lights unexpectedly drops considerably, you may have something wrong with the outdoor compressor on your air conditioner.
+When you experience usual dimming, the effect is enough that you notice a small, brief change.
+If the intensity of your lights suddenly drops considerably, you may have something wrong with the outdoor compressor on your air conditioner.

-- A circuit breaker trip when you start your HVAC.
-Circuit breakers are an essential part of your home’s electrical system.
-When they trip and shut off power to a part of your house (powered by a specific circuit), they are attempting to protect you from a concern with your circuit.
-While it might be that you have too many appliances on the same circuit, it’s best to bring a professional in to confirm there isn’t a more serious problem.
+- A circuit breaker trip when you turn on your HVAC.
+Circuit breakers are a critical part of your home’s electrical system.
+When they trip and shut off power to a section of your home (powered by a specific circuit), they are attempting to protect you from an issue with your circuit.
+While it may be that you have too many appliances on the same circuit, it’s best to bring a professional in to make sure there isn’t a more serious problem.

-Any time your HVAC system and lights don’t work together, it’s not a bad idea to call an expert in to take a look.
-The team at A2Z Air Inc is here to help.
-When you need us, you can give us a call at 561-270-6228 or make an appointment online.
-We’ll make sure everything is in order so your family can feel safe in your home.
+Any time your HVAC system and lights don’t work together, it’s safe to call a professional in to take a look.
+The team at A2Z Air Inc is here to offer you the help you need.
+When you need us, you can give us a call at 561-270-6228 or arrange an appointment online.
+We’ll make sure everything is in order so your household can feel safe in your home.